 What does Nordvpn vat explained mean in practice for a new subscriber?

 Nordvpn vat explained means understanding that VAT is a country-based tax applied to your purchase where required by law.
 The price you see may include VAT, or you may see VAT added at checkout depending on your location and the region NordVPN uses to bill you.
-Nordvpn how many devices and simultaneous connections: device limit, multi-device usage, and tips

 Does NordVPN always include VAT in the listed price?